 If your personal information changes, you may correct, update or remove the personal data you have provided to us by making changes to your profile or by using an “opt-out” message (see Sec.
 K).
 Our goal is to make sure that our information about you is always current so that we can better serve you.

-Section F: Security
+Section F: Electronic Communication

 However, it is important to recognize that whatever you transmit or disclose online could be collected and used by others or even unlawfully intercepted by third parties.
 No data transmission over the internet can ever be guaranteed to be 100% secure.
 While we strive to protect your information, we cannot warrant the security of any information that you transmit to us.
-You may also take steps to protect your information.
+You may also take steps of your own to protect your information.
 For example, you should create a quality password and not share that password with others.
-You should not leave your computer unattended before exiting a session and prior to logging out.
+You should not leave your computer or electronic device unattended before exiting a session and prior to logging out.
 You should also properly exit browsers as you move between websites.
 Please see our Legal Statement for additional details.

-Section G: A Special Note for Parents Concerning Privacy
+Section H: A Special Note for Parents

-Section H: Disclaimer
+Section I: Disclaimer

-Section I: International Customers and Users
+Section J: International Customers and Users

 Also note that personal information regarding individuals who reside in the EU is jointly controlled by 4imprint Direct Ltd. in Manchester, United Kingdom.
 In the EU, we process and utilize the personal information you provide in accordance with the UK’s Data Protection Act 1998.